moroquin/Apuntes-Sistemas/Programacion/JS/React/React css styled components.md

 ## Styled Components

-Styled components allow to create React components with the css styling.
-The styled components aims to help the developers with:
+Styled components enable the creation of React components with CSS styling.
+The styled components are intended to assist developers with:

-* Generating unique class names for the styles that we use, basically create a component that we can use.
-Reduces the bugs that causes using class names.
+* Creating unique class names for the styles we use is essentially the same as creating a component that we can use.
+Reduces the number of bugs caused by the use of class names.
-* Simplified the maintainence of the styling code, easier to modify or deleting css.
+* Simplified the maintenance of the styling code, making it easier to change or delete CSS.
-* Autmatically manage the code splitting, getting better experience for the users at the moment of loading our application.
+* Automatically manage code splitting, resulting in a better user experience when our application is loaded.
-* This aproach makes sure that you dont have trouble with css collitions if you define styles differents in diferents components.
+* This method ensures that you will not have problems with CSS collitions if you define different styles in different components.

-To install Styled Components you should install the following packages
+Styled Components requires the installation of the following packages.

 ```bash
 npm install styled-components --save
 ```

-It's important to appoint that is a production dependency.
-In the next example
+It is critical to appoint this package is a production dependency.
+In the following example,

-In this case we are goint to use the Name.js component.
-This component should look like this:
+In this case, we'll be utilizing the Name.js component.
+This component should appear as follows:

 ```javascript
 import React from 'react'